timborovkov/nextjs-wordpress-starter/wordpress/README.md

 For questions and support:

 - Check the documentation links above
-- Review the WordPress and Next.js documentation
+- Review the WordPress and Bedrock documentation
 - Open an issue in the repository

 ---

-This starter template provides everything you need to build a modern headless CMS application with WordPress and Next.js.
+This starter template provides everything you need to build a modern headless CMS application with WordPress and Bedrock.
 Customize it to fit your specific project requirements and start building amazing content-driven applications!